Noise is measured by the pressure produced by sound waves, via a recording device, or an instrument like your ears.

 The decibel scale is a logarithmic system.
 For every incremental factor of 10 dB, the power of the sound wave increases exponentially, by a multiple of ten.
 So it follows that at 30 dB, you are experiencing a noise that is 1,000 times more powerful than the smallest audible sound.

-A simple way of understanding this is to look at examples of common noises and their place on the decibel scale.
+Here are some examples of common noises and their place on the decibel scale.

 - 0 dB threshold of hearing